 Asthma

-Asthma is a chronic disease of the airways that causes them to narrow.
-An asthma attack makes breathing difficult.
+Asthma is a condition that causes a narrowing of the airways.
+If a person has an asthma attack, they may find it difficult to breathe.
 In many cases, asthma first presents during childhood and can be treated effectively with medication.
-Find more information here about symptoms, prevention, and treatment options.

 At a glance